daytonaio/content/guides/20250123_guide_Run_GPU_supported_LLM_inside_container_with_devcontainer.md

 - **Step 2.4**: Add the Script `download_model.py`

-Now we are going to create a script to download the Mamba-Codestral-7B-v0.1 model from Hugging Face.
+Now we will create a script to download the Mamba-Codestral-7B-v0.1 model from Hugging Face.

 ```python
 from huggingface_hub import snapshot_download